liffiton/ATLeS/docs/opencv_notes.md

-Installing an Updated OpenCV on the Raspbery Pi
+Installing an Updated OpenCV on the Raspberry Pi
 ===============================================

 The following instructions assume an updated Raspbian system.